zbtolon/get-support/faq.md

 1. Select whether to receive email notifications for each type of event.

 For `control.softlayer.com`, you can change your email preferences by going to **Account** > **Users** > **Email Preferences**.

-## What access is needed to work with support cases?
-{: #access_supportcases}
-{: faq}

-By default, users in your account don't have access to create, update, search, or view cases.
-As the account owner, you must provide users access by assigning an Identity and Access Management (IAM) access policy.

-When you create a case, you can give other users full access to that case by adding their email on the **Add another person to this case** field.
-Any added users have access to view, edit, and update only that case in the account.
-They also receive notifications when the case is updated.

-For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/iam?topic=iam-infrapermission).

 ## What steps can I take before opening a support case?
 {: #steps_before_opencase}